monatis/clip.cpp/README.md

 4. `extract` is a tool to extract vectors to `*.npy` files in Numpy format.
 It is again dependency-free, i.e., no need for Numpy.

-CLI arguments are the same, but you can pass one or multiple `--text` and/or `--image` arguments.
+CLI arguments are the same as in `main` and `zsl`, but you can pass one or multiple `--text` and/or `--image` arguments.
 Either of them or a combination of both allowed.

 **Note**: Support for processing `*.txt` files and image directories is on the way.